gee-community/geo-aquawatch-water-quality/WQ algorithms/SOLID/readme.md

 # SOLID with EE

-This folder contains an effort to run a TSS algorithm SOLID (https://github.com/BrandonSmithJ/MDN) with Earth Engine.
+This folder contains an effort to run an inland and coastal TSS algorithm SOLID (https://github.com/BrandonSmithJ/MDN) with Earth Engine.
+This is focused on using Sentinel 2 and assumes an input of atmospherially corrected, remote sensed reflectance (Rrs) images.

+The project is broekn up by efforts:

+1. Using GEE as the data input and visualization tool, but running SOLID from the python libraries in the [MDN github library](https://github.com/BrandonSmithJ/MDN) 'locally', in this case in a COLAB notebook environment.

+2. Translating the SOLID model into EE functions to be conducted server-side.
+This includes work to upload the fitted custom TensorFLow MDN model to run on Google Cloud services and EEifiy it to work in GEE.